kennyestrellaworks/grid-layout-using-float---calc-the-old-way/README.md

-## Grid layout using float and calck, the way
+## Grid layout using float and calc, the way
 <br />
 A simple grid component created using float and calc.
 <br />